-What this article seeks to do is to define what HS rail is (as compared with other types), the circumstances in which it is appropriate to deploy it (thus what we intend to achieve by it), and recommendations on its deployment - a set of guidelines.
+What this article seeks to do is to define what a Same Speed Railway is, (as compared with other types,) the circumstances in which it is appropriate to deploy it, (thus what we intend to achieve by it,) and recommendations on its deployment - a set of guidelines.

 My article 'Towards a High Speed Network' makes the case for developing a network plan for all the HS routes which will eventually be needed, as opposed to the free-standing, isolated approach which characterises the HS2 proposal.
-(I contend, in the above article, that certain aspects of the HS2 plans prove that they were developed in isolation from all other routes).
 The title is a reasonable shorthand, but really there is no such thing as a high speed network; there is only the railway network, certain lines of which happen to be high speed, but all of which are intimately connected and work together.
-This may seem an obvious point, but I contend that many (I won't say all because I don't know them well enough) countries which have developed high speed lines have developed them as a separate, stand-alone system, and any interfaces with the existing ('classic') railway have been an afterthought.
-I think this is certainly the case with France and Germany.
+This may seem an obvious point, but I contend that many countries which have developed high speed lines have developed them as a separate, stand-alone system, and any interfaces with the existing ('classic') railway have been an afterthought.
 Such an approach works to an extent, and does clearly have some benefits, but I contend that it loses the very significant benefits of synergy, and results in an overall rail system, parts of which are good, but the rest of which is disregarded, shabby and starved of investment.